COVID-19 impact on ERP Delivery

 One of the key learnings from the pandemic is the importance of having a robust and sustainable supply chain.
 Over the past years, many companies have accepted higher risks in pursuit of cost savings and have now witnessed the detrimental impact of not ensuring their supply chain is robust enough to withstand a global crisis.
 This will derive more focus on ERP design and delivery.

-ERP Delivery
+ERP delivery

 Ignoring the particular nuances in project methodologies, projects typically go through standard stages for which the traditional working practices need to be amended post-covid: